 BBC World News interview on the environmental impacts of Bitcoin (May 13, 2021)

-My research focuses on the connections between nature, human health, and well-being.
-I'm interested in capturing, measuring, and otherwise understanding how shocks to the natural environment impact health.
-I see this work as contributing to the broader literature on environmental and ecosystem determinants of health and social welfare in coupled human and natural systems.
+My research focuses on the economic connections between nature, human health, and well-being.
+I'm interested in understanding how changes in pollution exposures caused by shocks to ecosystem services impact human health and welfare and how such information can inform resource management and policy.
+I see this work as contributing to the broader interdisciplinary literature on environmental and ecosystem determinants of health and social welfare in coupled human and natural systems.